 But I think we can let Ara off the hook.
 For 3 seasons, ESPN ran a series called The Top 5 Reasons You Can't Blame...
 I loved that series, and have many of the episodes on tape.
 I wish they'd release the series on DVD.
 They never did an episode for Ara.
 I'll do it now.

 The Top 5 Reasons You Can't Blame Ara Parseghian for "Tying One For the Gipper"

-Here's some reasons that didn't make the cut, for chronological reasons.
+Here's some reasons that didn't make the cut, because they happened afterward:

 Vince Lombardi.
 Although America already had a "winning is everything" mentality, it would not be until a documentary a year later, in 1967, that the nation heard the great Green Bay Packer coach say the words, "Winning isn't everything, but it's the only thing."
 If Lombardi had publicly said that before the fall of 1966, maybe Ara would have noted that, and gone for the win.

 Tom Osborne.
 Still an assistant to Bob Devaney at the University of Nebraska in 1966, in the 1984 Orange Bowl he would get Nebraska back from a 31-17 deficit to 31-30 in the final minute.
 A tie and a final record of 12-0-1 would probably have salvaged a National Championship for one of the most spectacular teams in college football history, the 1983 Nebraska Cornhuskers.